nkind/air-prairies/README.md

 Requires nodeJs to run.<br>

-run  the following commands inside the air370proj folder containing the app.js file, the database, and the views folder.<br>
+Run the following commands inside the air370proj folder containing the app.js file, the database, and the views folder.<br>

 npm init <br>